jbranchaud/rails-ajax-forms/README.md

 All of the following form examples are built using Rails' [`form_tag`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-form_tag).
+I found the documentation a bit lacking, so I thought I would contribute my own (more extensive) documentation here.

 The idea is that these forms are being used to make [Ajax](https://developer.mozilla.org/en/docs/AJAX) requests.
 To enable this Ajax behavior, all the forms have `remote` set to `true`.
+If you want the forms to make normal (non-Ajax) requests to the Rails app, just leave `remote` alone because it defaults to `false`.

-To give our forms some body, they each include a text field and submit button, but these do not currently do anything interesting.
+To give these forms
+some body, they each include a text field and submit button, but these do not currently do anything interesting.